 - Counting the 49 days of the Omer is a mitzvah that is dependent on remembering.
 If someone forgets to count for even one full day, many opinions say that the blessing for Sefirat HaOmer can no longer be recited, though one should continue to count each day without the blessing.
 Why do you think this is?
 Why is it so important to make sure to not miss even one day of the 49-day count?

-- The time of Sefirat HaOmer is considered by many to be a time of mourning.
+- The period of Sefirat HaOmer is considered by many to be a time of mourning.
 According to a Talmudic story, during this time period, thousands of the students of Rabbi Akiva died in a terrible plague.
 The reason given for this plague was the students’ inability to see past their differences and treat one another with respect and kindness.
 Why do you think that the way that Rabbi Akiva’s students treated one another mattered so much and caused such a big plague?

 - Rabbi Akiva was known for saying, “ואהבת לרעך כמוך: זה כלל גדול בתורה – Love your fellow man as you love yourself: this is the most important principle in the Torah.”
 What are some ways that we can practice this in our everyday lives?

-- Some of the mourning practices that are customary for some groups of Jews during the period of Sefirat HaOmer include restrictions: no haircuts, no getting married, no live music, and more.
+- Some of the mourning practices that are customary for some groups of Jews during the period of Sefirat HaOmer include restrictions: no haircuts, no weddings, no live music, and more.
 Why is it important for us to still keep these restrictions and stay connected to something that happened at this time so long ago?

 - Lag BaOmer is celebrated, among other reasons, as the day that the plague stopped and the students of Rabbi Akiva were no longer dying.
-Because of this, many Askenazi Jews stop all mourning restrictions on this day, and Lag BaOmer is a day of celebration.
+Because of this, many Ashkenazi Jews stop all mourning restrictions on this day, and Lag BaOmer is a day of celebration.
 How can we switch from a time of mourning to a time of celebration so quickly?

 Lag BaOmer Resources from Jewish Interactive – This complete digital toolkit includes games, instructions, and more.